-There are many ways to get involved with The Emory Wheel, whether you’re looking to write, edit, take photos, design layout, illustrate or even help manage the business side of the newspaper.
+There are many ways to get involved with The Emory Wheel, whether you’re looking to write (as frequently or infrequently as you want), edit, take photos, design layout, illustrate or help manage the business side of the newspaper.
 For more information about the Business Department see the bottom of this page.

 There are many levels of involvement for Emory Wheel writers.

 After writing five articles for the Wheel, you will be considered a staff writer.
-To maintain your staff writer status, you will be required to write a minimum of five articles a semester and attend monthly General Body Meetings.
+To maintain your staff writer status, you will be required to write a minimum of five articles a semester.

 The next level of involvement for writers is as a Beat Writer.
-Beat Writers are assigned to specific beats and are required to stay up to date on the happenings in that area of campus.
+Beat Writers are assigned to specific beats (mostly in the News section) and are required to stay up to date on the happenings in that area of campus.
 Beat writers will be assigned a specific point person to meet with weekly or bimonthly.
 The beat system offers a way for our best writers to get the stories that are not available to other writers.
 This system will also increase transparency and communication between the Wheel and the administration.
-All Beat Writers are also required to attend the monthly General Body Meetings

 If you would like to be considered for a Beat Writer position, please fill out the application for the position you are interested in.
 Each application will delineate the specific responsibilities for that beat.
 There is no limit to the number of positions you can apply for.
 Please email your completed application to [email protected]